njmulsqb/njmulsqb.github.io/_posts/2024-04-17-Complete-Takeover-Firebase.md

 export default App;

 ```
+I know the implementation is dirty, but as long as it worked I am okay with it, also the target was to test the DB not to build a responsive web app ;)

 Utilizing Firebase library, I was able to access database, upload files, delete files and dump all the data as well, so it was a big win.